LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 The request is completed when the initial code has run to the end, when the `abort` method is called, or when an unhandled failure occurs.
-Outgoing data is buffered for as long as possible, but can be forced out at any point using the `sendChunk` method.
+Outgoing data is buffered for as long as possible, but can be forced out at any point using the `web_response->sendChunk` method.
 Calling `abort` (either the `web_response` version or the unbound method; both have the same behavior) will complete the request by halting all processing and sending the existing response data as-is.

 The `web_response` object automatically routes requests for LassoApps.
 Request paths that begin with ``/lasso9/`` are reserved for LassoApp usage and will be